DecideOnDinner

 • Faster version — Microwave the potatoes instead of boiling: place them in a microwave-safe bowl with a splash of water, cover with a plate, and microwave on high for 8–10 minutes until fork-tender.
 Saves about 10 minutes.

-• Loaded version — Top the finished skillet with a dollop of sour cream, sliced scallions, and crumbled cooked bacon to turn this into a fully loaded baked potato situation.
+• Loaded version — Top the finished skillet with a dollop of sour cream and sliced scallions to turn this into a fully loaded baked potato situation.

 Notes